 There are two main places in Jardin to see the cock-of-the-rock bird and watch them squabble amongst themselves, bob their heads and make their distinctive (and really weird) bird calls.

-Firstly, there is a reserve called Parque Natural Jardín de Rocas.
+You can see the cock-of-the-rock at a reserve and in the wild.
+Firstly, there is the reserve called Parque Natural Jardín de Rocas.
 Secondly there is a bridge (which you can find on maps.me) where you can see them for free.
 Just search for cock-of-the-rock on maps.me.
-We saw them at both the reserve and ‘in the wild’.
 I recommend going to both.
 You can get really close in the reserve as they have a viewing area and you are guaranteed to see them.

 5. Have a beer with breathtaking mountain views (and visit Cristo Rey)